Lecturer in Digital Film Production

-Daniel is a screenwriter and script consultant with over fifteen years’ experience in the film industry and an academic background in film, literature and creative writing.
-He has been teaching at the University of Suffolk since 2016.
+Daniel is an award-winning screenwriter and script consultant with over fifteen years’ experience in the film industry and an academic background in film, literature and creative writing.

-Daniel’s feature film VS. (co-written with director Ed Lilly) was developed with BBC Films and produced by Silvertown Films and Wildgaze Films.
-It premiered at the BFI London Film Festival and was released in major international cinema chains, receiving a 5-star review from Jamal Edwards at SBTV and 4-star reviews in The Guardian, The Times, Metro and Total Film magazine.
-In October 2018, it was Sight & Sound magazine’s Film of the Week and longlisted for three British Independent Film Awards including Breakthrough Award for Debut Screenwriter.
+Daniel’s feature film VS. (2018) was developed with BBC Films and produced by Silvertown Films and Wildgaze.
+It premiered at the BFI London Film Festival and was released in major international cinema chains, receiving a 5-star review from Jamal Edwards at SBTV and 4-star reviews in The Guardian (Peter Bradshaw), The Times, Metro and Total Film.
+It was Sight & Sound’s Film of the Week and longlisted for three BIFAs including the Breakthrough Award for Debut Screenwriter.
 In 2019 it won both the Hitchcock Award for Best Screenplay at the Dinard Film Festival and the audience award at the Univerciné film festival, Nantes.
 In 2020, Daniel was nominated for the Writer’s Guild of Great Britain’s Best First Screenplay award.

-Daniel is currently working on TV series CHOREOGRAPHY with award-winning director Jane Gull as well as developing a number of his own film and TV projects.
-Alongside his writing and lecturing, Daniel continues to provide freelance script consultation services.
+Daniel is currently working on TV series CHOREOGRAPHY with award-winning director Jane Gull as well as developing a number of his own film, television and radio projects.

 Adaptation & Interpretation